The Internal

 options:

-Interactive TIN Matching - This process accepts up
+• Interactive TIN Matching — This

-to the user in real time.
+Results are returned to the user in real time.

-Bulk TIN Matching - This process accepts electronic
+• Bulk TIN Matching — This

-Account
+Account Ability

 Ability creates BULKTIN transmittals pursuant to IRS Pub.
 2108A.
+A single

-transmittals can be created as often as desired.
+can be submitted as often as desired.

 Simply